amazon-archives/amazon-dsstne/docs/getting_started/examples.md

 train -c config.json -i gl_input.nc -o gl_output.nc -n gl.nc -b 256 -e 10
 ```

-We can also train the model across multiple gpus in the same machine and it will model parallelism automatically for you.
-If you are using g2.8xlarge instance which has 4 GPUs you can run as follows
+We can use model parallel training across the GPUs in the same host.
+You can run the following on a g2.8xlarge which has 4 GPUs

 ```bash
 mpirun -np 4 train -c config.json -i gl_input.nc -o gl_output.nc -n gl.nc -b 256 -e 10